Best way to save for retirement UK. 4 ways to get you started

 Consider your actions

-Now you have clarity on your goals what actions are going to get you there.
+Now you have clarity on your goals and what actions will get you there.

 What sort of person is going to need to become to make those goals possible.